Grizzl-E Smart EV Charger Review

 If you have a grid-tied EV charging set-up, the Grizzl-E Smart can work with energy management systems like Emporia to maximize your savings.
 Without this integration, you might sell extra solar power back to the grid for just five cents per kilowatt-hour, then buy it back at night for 25 cents.

 Smart software fixes this problem by charging your EV directly with surplus solar energy during the day.
 Every kilowatt-hour you use from your own panels instead of the grid saves you 20 cents.
-If you have a typical solar surplus of 10 kilowatt-hours per day, this adds up to about $730 in extra savings each year.
+If you have a typical solar surplus of 10 kilowatt-hours per day, that amounts to about $730 in extra savings each year.

 NEMA 14-50R Outlet Installation for Grizzl-E Smart EV Charger

 When I installed the NEMA 14-50R outlet for my Grizzl-E Smart EV Charger, the first thing I did was switch off power at the main panel, safety first.
 Then I added a dedicated 50-amp double-pole breaker to handle the load.
-Running 6 AWG feeder wires from the breaker to the outlet spot felt straightforward, but I made sure the wire length was kept tight to avoid unnecessary voltage drop.
+Running 6 AWG feeder wires from the breaker to the outlet spot felt straightforward, but I kept the run short to avoid unnecessary voltage drop.

 The outlet itself has four terminals: two hot wires carrying 240V, one neutral, and one ground.
 I carefully stripped each wire just right; too much exposed copper can be dangerous, and too little makes a weak connection.
 Tightening the screws firmly was key because loose connections can cause heat buildup and damage over time.